-The Rare Plants Group works with many other agencies who are all listed on the page of related organisations.
+The Oxfordshire Flora Group works with many other agencies who are all listed on the page of related organisations.

 Oxfordshire Rare Plants Register

-In conjunction with the Thames Valley Environmental Records Centre and the Botanical Society of Britain and Ireland, The Rare Plants Group is working on a Rare Plants Register for Oxfordshire.
+In conjunction with the Thames Valley Environmental Records Centre and the Botanical Society of Britain and Ireland, Oxfordshire Flora Group contributed to work on a Rare Plants Register for Oxfordshire, now published as Oxfordshire’s Threatend Plantsby Pisces Publications.
 Go to the Rare Plants Register page to find out more.